ClaraRiegis/imaging-genetics/sup_information/tables_results/README.md

 # Supplementary information (results)

-Excel files with all results of the statistical analyses:
+Excel files with all results of the statistical analyses.
 Genetic variants associated with longitudinal changes in MRI-derived phenotypes across adolescence.
 Clara Riégis
 University of Cambridge